Generalized Multiple Importance Sampling: Problem Statement and Background

 \section{Problem Statement and Background}

-Let us consider a system characterized by a vector of $d_x$ unknown parameters, $\x\in \mathbb{R}^{d_x}$, and a set of $d_y$ observed data made about the system, ${\bf y}\in \mathbb{R}^{d_y}$.\footnote{Vectors are denoted by bold-faced letters, e.g., $\x$, while regular-faced letters are used for scalars, e.g., $x$.} A general objective is to extract the complete information about the latent state, $\x$, given the observations, ${\bf y}$, by means of studying the posterior density function (pdf) defined as
+Let us consider a system characterized by a vector of $d_x$ unknown parameters, $\x\in \mathbb{R}^{d_x}$, and a set of $d_y$ observed data, ${\bf y}\in \mathbb{R}^{d_y}$.\footnote{Vectors are denoted by bold-faced letters, e.g., $\x$, while regular-faced letters are used for scalars, e.g., $x$.} A general objective is to extract the complete information about the latent state, $\x$, given the observations, ${\bf y}$, by means of studying the posterior distribution defined as

 where $\ell({\bf y}|\x)$ is the likelihood function, $h(\x)$ is the prior pdf, and $Z({\bf y})$ is the normalization factor.\footnote{In the sequel, to simplify the notation, the dependence on ${\bf y}$ is removed, e.g., $Z \equiv Z(\y)$.} The objective is to approximate the pdf of interest (referred to as target pdf) by Monte Carlo-based sampling \citep{kong2003theory,Robert04,Liu04b,Owen13}.
-The resulting approximation of $\pi(\x)$ will be denoted as ${\hat \pi}(\x)$ and will be attained using importance sampling (IS) techniques.
+The resulting approximation of $\normalized \pi(\x)$ will be denoted as ${\hat \pi}(\x)$ and will be attained using IS techniques.